Limited launch: MAY batch, 85% claimed

 These improvements are driven by the absence of cigarette smoke, not by the presence of vapor.
 That distinction matters when evaluating what happens when you quit smoking and start vaping.
 Your lungs don't care that you replaced Marlboros with a mango-flavored pod.
 They care that you stopped flooding them with tar and carbon monoxide from combustion.

-Between one and three months after quitting cigarettes, lung function can improve by as much as 30%, according to SolutionHealth.
+Over the following weeks and months, coughing, shortness of breath, and lung function often improve noticeably after quitting cigarettes.
 The cilia in your airways, tiny hair-like structures responsible for clearing mucus and debris, begin functioning again after being paralyzed by years of smoke exposure.

 At the one-year mark, your risk of coronary heart disease drops to roughly half that of a current smoker.
 By five years, stroke risk falls to near non-smoker levels.
-These are massive, measurable gains that happen because you stopped burning tobacco.
-Period.
+These gains happen because you stopped inhaling smoke from burning tobacco, which is the part doing the most damage.

 What Vaping Actually Puts Into Your Body